 Version Control and Code Management

-Use version control systems like Git to manage source code changes, track modifications, collaborate with team members, and revert to previous versions when needed.
-Follow code management practices such as modularization, code reuse, and consistent naming conventions to maintain code quality and organization.
+Using version control systems, like Git, you can manage source code changes, track updates, interact with team members, and revert to earlier versions as needed.
+To ensure code quality and structure, apply code management strategies such as modularization, code reuse, and consistent naming standards.

 Continuous Integration and Deployment (CI/CD)